jueves, 28 de noviembre de 1991

 You came from an unknown place

-where poetry was confused with the air
+where poetry mingled with the air,

-in the unknown abbreviation of your genesis
+in the obscure abbreviation of your genesis,

-and get lost among the ideological currents
+and lose myself among the ideological currents

-of the ironic speeches of clandestine apples
+of ironic speeches of clandestine apples,

-and not feel you arrive
+not feeling you arrive

 to tense me in the epilogue

-of anxious cedar and walnut seeds
+of anxious cedar and walnut seeds,

 to cover my barren deserts

-with your jungles green with tenderness
+with your jungles green with tenderness,

 to feed me with wild fruits

-that ripped from your tropical skin
+plucked from your tropical skin,

-to quench me like a drug addict
+to sate me like a drug addict,

-(I saw you walk away like a comet
+(I saw you depart like a comet,

-which in its wake leaves
+leaving in its wake

-the memory)
+the memory.)

 This is my life:

-like the carbonic ghost of a cigar
+like the carbon ghost of a cigar,

-and inevitably letting go of existence
+and inevitably let existence slip away—

 jueves, 21 de noviembre de 1991